timscongack/data-pipeline/README.md

 # Local Data Pipeline Project Guide

 This guide outlines a comprehensive 5-month roadmap for building a local data pipeline project.
-The project will emulate AWS resources (using Localstack) including network resources (VPCs, subnets, routing), ingest mock API events via a Python Lambda function, and process data through layered storage (raw in PostgreSQL, silver for transformed data, and gold in DuckDB for analytics).
+The project will emulate AWS resources (using Localstack) including network resources (VPCs, subnets, routing), ingest mock API events via a Python Lambda function, and process data through layered storage (raw in PostgreSQL, silver for transformed data, and gold in also in Postgres for analytics).
 The system will be containerized using Docker/Docker Compose, include CI/CD for automated deployments, support multi-developer collaboration, and integrate a lightweight dashboarding tool (such as [Streamlit](https://streamlit.io)) for analytics visualization.

 ---